khushi4452/GDG_Backend/README.md

 # Movie Website

-This project is a full-stack Aniwatch  movie website that allows users to manage movie details.
+- This project is a  Aniwatch  movie website that allows users to manage movie details.

 ## Features